 In addition to our traditional therapeutic approaches, Highland Ridge Hospital is proud to offer a variety of experiential methods that help us to heal the whole you.
 These methods may include the following:

 - Movie nights

 Continuing Care and Levels of Care

 As the time of discharge looms ahead, you’ll work with the discharge planner to help create a plan of care for your continued recovery.
 Some may choose to join a residential treatment program, which allows people a similar structure to our inpatient program.
 Many people may choose to step down from our inpatient program into outpatient programs such as our IOP or PHP.
-Others may have made enough progress to return home with appointments set up for traditional outpatient therapy.
+Others may have made enough progress at our prescription rug addiction treatment center to return home with appointments set up for traditional outpatient therapy.